Welcome to the

 We are a warm community, welcoming Jews (and loved ones) of all ages, ethnicities, genders, sexualities, and abilities.
 We meet a few times each month to celebrate Shabbat and festivals through prayer and study, singing and meditating, eating and drinking.
 We have an incredible Hebrew School where each student learns at their own individual pace, and we craft each B’nei Mitzvah process to be personally meaningful.

-A SPECIAL MESSAGE FROM CANTOR MYERSON
+A SHABBAT MESSAGE FROM CANTOR MYERSON

 UPCOMING SHABBAT SERVICES ON FRIDAY EVENINGS